3 Steps for Cleaning Your Washing Machine With Soda Crystals

 Does a dishwasher tablet clean a washing machine?

-There is a viral hack on social media from a mum that used a dishwasher tablet to clean her machine.
+There is a viral hack on social media from a mum who used a dishwasher tablet to clean her machine.
 While this may appear to be detoxing your machine, who knows what it’s actually doing inside because it wasn’t made for this purpose?
-It may not damage your machine, but it may not be cleaning it out properly either.
-It may also void your warranty if you encounter any problems.
-I would stick to manufacturers’ guidelines and use simple ingredients like soda crystals.

 7. Free natural cleaning printable